angelabale/mlops-project/README.md

 The dataset used in this project comes from:
 **https://www.kaggle.com/datasets/nalisha/car-price-prediction-dataset/data**

-Example:
-- Public dataset from Kaggle / UCI / Open Data portal
-- Contains structured tabular data
-- Used for supervised learning

 A brief description of the dataset:
-- Number of samples: TBD
+- Number of samples: 2500
-- Features: TBD
+- Features:
+    - Car ID
+    - Brand
+    - Yearh
+    - Engine Size
+    - Fuel Type
+    - Transmission
+    - Mileage
+    - Condition
+    - Model
-- Target variable: TBD
+- Target variable: Price

 ## Project structure